 Paper Airplane Game

-A good game that explores continuous improvement and lean workflow.
+A good game that explores continuous improvement and lean workflow

-Learning goals: Lean workflow, value stream mapping
+Lean workflow, value stream mapping and continuous improvement.

-How the game works:
+How the game works

 Paper Airplane game rules

-- There are 3 minutes per iteration and 5 iterations
+- There are 3 minutes per iteration and 5 iterations.

-- In between, there is a 1-minute retrospective
+- In between, there is a 1-minute retrospective.

 - Where did you notice you were waiting (waste)?